 This section describes techniques for moving or copying some or all

-InnoDB tables to a different server.
-For example,
+InnoDB tables to a different server or instance.

-you might move an entire MySQL instance to a larger, faster server;
+For example, you might move an entire MySQL instance to a larger,

-you might clone an entire MySQL instance to a new replication slave
+faster server; you might clone an entire MySQL instance to a new

-server; you might copy individual tables to another server to
+replica server; you might copy individual tables to another instance

 InnoDB always stores database and